isomerpages/nlb-biblioasia/_videos/Stories from BiblioAsia/The Extraordinary Life of Kunnuck Mistree.md

 image: "/images/Videos: BA Stories/extraordinary life of kunnuck mistree.png"
 third_nav_title: Stories from BiblioAsia
 ---
 #### How did an ex-convict become a philanthropist?
-Learn about an Indian pioneer from the 19th century.
-Premiers on 12 May.
+Find out on 12 May.

 ![Unearthing the identify of an Indian pioneer from Singapore’s past](/images/Videos:%20BA%20Stories/extraordinary%20life%20of%20kunnuck%20mistree.png)